 What Activities and Assignments Promote Critical Thinking?

-Learn how and where to inject critical thinking into your courses
+Learn how and where to inject critical thinking

 Critical thinking skills are important components of learning in nearly every discipline.
 College students expect to hone these skills so they’re ready for the workforce or graduate school.